478mkharb/devops-learning/Interview/Git.md

 git reset --soft HEAD~1
 ```

-The previous commit is removed from the branch history, but its changes remain staged.
+The commit is removed from the branch tip, but its changes remain staged.

-Useful when you want to redo a commit.

 ### Mixed